How To Build The Perfect Soil Mix

 - Worm castings: If you buy a bag of indoor garden soil mix, you may see that it contains blue or green beads or pellets.
 They are synthetic fertilizers that have not been formulated for indoor crops and they are potentially damaging to your plants and the environment.
 A better option if you want a small dose of nutrients in your soil mix is worm castings, the polite term for the soil-dwellers' excrement.
 It is rich in nitrogen, an essential nutrient, which is released slowly as plants need it.

 To create your own perfect soil mix, thoroughly blend 1 part peat or coir, 1 part perlite or vermiculite, one-half part composted bark, and one-half part worm castings.
 You can grow just about any crop in your indoor garden with this mix.
 After each grow cycle, dump the contents of each container and start with a fresh mix.

 Now that you understand the basics of building your garden soil, you may want to take it one step further – by making organic garden soil.
 Doing so helps you maintain complete control of your plants because you will know what your plants are living in and have even better resistance to pests, disease and fungus.

 More Help from Safer® Brand

 Looking for more advice on your garden plants?
 Visit the Safer® Brand community on Facebook for more tips and ideas.
-You can subscribe to the Safer® Brand E-Newsletter to gain access to special deals, coupon codes and a special bonus deal on your first order at Saferbrand.com!
+You can subscribe to the Safer® Brand E-Newsletter to gain access to special product announcements and links to helpful lawn, garden and household articles from Saferbrand.com!